-8 Patch Points are also available, for inter-connection of the 4 Groups.
+8 Patch Points are also available, for inter-connection of the 4 Groups, and for voltage controlled switching.

 1024 preset, 1024 songs, 64 favorite sounds and up to 8192 samplings can be held in its internal FLASH memory.

 Unlike the Anamono X, which had 2 separate bus systems, one for audio and one for modulation, Zaturn only has one bus, that handles both audio and modulation, so everything can be connected to everything.